Skip to main content

 If the DMV rating for your vehicle is 40+ MPG or it is fully electric, you can qualify for a reduced registration fee when enrolled in OReGO.

 Dealership transaction: When purchasing a new or used vehicle at a dealership, you will need to enroll prior to DMV paperwork and fee submission.
 If you enroll in OReGO after the dealer transaction is submitted, DMV will not issue a refund on fees paid.
 When you sign up for OReGO, your account manager (private company you select) will provide you via email a proof of enrollment form to print and include with your vehicle transaction.
-Provide the printed proof of enrollment form to the dealer, and they can then apply the reduced fees and submit the DMV paperwork.
+Provide the printed proof of enrollment form to the dealer, or show the email on your electronic device, and they can then apply the reduced fees and submit the DMV paperwork.

 Registration renewal: If you enrolled in OReGO prior to DMV producing your registration renewal reminder, the reduced fees will already be applied.
-If you enroll afterwards, you will need to provide a printed copy of the proof of enrollment form from your OReGO account manager to a DMV field office.
+If you enroll afterwards, you will need to provide a printed copy of the proof of enrollment form from your OReGO account manager to a DMV field office or go to the DMV office and show them your enrollment email from your electronic device.
 If you would like to renew your registration online, you will need to contact DMV customer service after you enroll in OReGO to receive an updated renewal reminder with updated fees and new renewal code to input into DMV2U to see the reduced rates when renewing your registration online.
 You can reach DMV customer service at 503-945-5000.

 Private party transaction: When submitting a change of ownership for a private party transaction, you will need to enroll prior to DMV paperwork and DMV fee submission.